 Welcome Message From Our Chair

 Welcome to the Department of Orthopaedics & Sports Medicine website.
 Our website provides a comprehensive multi-media overview of our Department’s members, activities, expertise, and interests.
 Visitors to our site can peruse in-depth information as well as patient education articles.
-You may also read about our nationally and internationally acclaimed faculty, including where their trained, their areas of surgical specialization, research interests, and patient care philosophies.
+You may also read about our nationally and internationally acclaimed faculty, including where they trained, their areas of surgical specialization, research interests, and patient care philosophies.
 In the Education section of our website, visitors can learn about our acclaimed training programs.
 Our cutting-edge research laboratories and scientists are highlighted in the Research section of our site.

 Our Orthopaedics & Sports Medicine faculty see patients throughout the region.
 Some of our sites of practice include; The University of Washington Medical Center (UWMC), Harborview Medical Center (HMC), Northwest Hospital (NWH), Sports Medicine Clinic at Husky Stadium (SMC), Veteran’s Affairs Puget Sound Heath Care System (VA), Seattle Children’s Hospital (SCH), Seattle Cancer Care Alliance (SCCA), Bone & Joint Clinic on Roosevelt, Eastside Clinic, The Sports Medicine Clinic at Northwest Hospital and Medical Center, and our recently opened Orthopaedic clinic, at the Northwest Primary and Specialty Care Center on Meridian Ave.